linb960/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.69      0.63      0.81      0.66      0.44     17205
 ```
-The balanced accuracy score stays close at 66%.
+The balanced accuracy score stays close at 66%.<br>
 The high_risk precision again is 1% but sensitivity drops down to 63%.
-F1 is still 2%.
+F1 is still 2%.<br>
-Low_risk precision is 100% with a sensitivity now of 69% and F1 of 63%.
+Low_risk precision is 100% with a sensitivity now of 69% and F1 of 63%.  <br>

 ### Undersampled
 **ClusterCentroids algorithm**